simpleanalytics/docs/_docs/55_events/01_introduction.md

 If you use our [custom domain feature](/bypass-ad-blockers), make sure to replace `scripts.simpleanalyticscdn.com` and `queue.simpleanalyticscdn.com` with your custom domain.

-### Developers

-This little snippet creates a simple function called `sa_event`.
-After that it loads the Simple Analytics script asynchronously (it does not have any effect on your page load).

-> Our scripts **do not send** data from localhost.
-We do this to prevent your localhost data to end up on our servers.

 ## `sa_event`-function

 The `sa_event`-function is the function you'll need to use to create events.
 To track an event it's as simple as this: